AdrienLebret/CustomVisionFormRecognizerProject/README.md

 7. Change the name of **all the parameters**

-> This part is very important because at the moment all the names are being used by me.
+> This part is very important because at this moment all the parameters names are alredy used by me.
+So you will have to update the name below.

 ```json
 "parameters": {